 In accordance with legislation the allocation of places for children with the following will take place first; Statement of Special Educational Needs (Education Act 1996) or Education, Health and Care Plan (Children and Families Act 2014 naming the school on the plan.
 Remaining places will be allocated in accordance with this policy.

 Where there are more applications than places available, the Governors will admit pupils according to the following criteria, in order of priority.
 All children will be considered equally at the time the allocations are made regardless of where they have listed this on their application form.

 2) Children living within the geographical area bounded by the combined civil and ecclesiastical parish boundaries of Nettleham (a map is available at Nettleham Parish Council);

 3) Children who have siblings currently attending the school and who will still be attending at the time a place is required;

 4) Where there is evidence and expression of a clear religious affiliation.
 This will be assessed using the following criteria:

-a) Parents are faithful and regular worshippers at a Christian Church.
+a) Children are faithful and regular worshippers at a Christian Church.

 (Applicants are asked to provide written evidence of their commitment from their priest or minister) (Regular will be defined as at least once a month)

-b) Parents are practising members of another faith and wish their children to attend a Christian school because of its religious emphasis and ethos.
+b) Children are practising members of another faith and their families would like them to attend a Christian school because of its religious emphasis and ethos.